Tercio of Sicily

 The purpose of this regiment was to protect the Spanish possessions in Italy from enemy attack.

 The name includes "viejo" ("old") because it is one of the three first tercios created and originally comprised 12 companies (each consisting of 150-200 men).
 The tercio was stationed throughout Sicily as well as in Calabria, Marina de Catanzaro.

 Its first mission was a successful expedition to occupy La Goulette, at the time under Ottoman control.
 Between 1542 and 1544, it was stationed in France and in Piedmont.
-Later, in 1550, it undertook several campaigns against the Ottomans and through 1571, when the Ottoman forces were routed in the Battle of Lepanto in which the tercio also participated.
+Later, in 1550, it undertook several campaigns against the Ottomans and through 1571, when the Ottoman forces were routed at the Battle of Lepanto, at which the tercio also participated.

+The tercio was part of the Spanish relief force that helped lift the Ottoman siege of Malta in 1565.

 Between 1571 and 1588 the Tercio of Sicily fought in Flanders against Prince William the Silent, in Tunis against the Ottomans, and in 1580 in the War of the Portuguese Succession.
 In 1588, the tercio lost a large number of men in the destruction of the Spanish Armada.

 In the early part of the 17th century, the unit became known as the "Permanent Tercio of Sicily" Tercio Fijo de Sicilia since it had been on that island for two centuries, even though it had participated in expedition against the Turks and in France.
 In the latter part of the century, the tercio found itself in France again and later was assigned the quelling of the rebellion of the Kingdom of Sardinia in 1699 and Messina in 1673.

 Regimental history and current status

 In 1705, the tercio was restructured into three units and two years later was converted into a regiment of two battalions.
 In 1715, another battalion was created with the remainder of the regiments of "Africa", "Vilches", and "Ecija", later being renamed to the "Regiment of Africa".

 In 1719 the regiment was stationed in Pamplona, later moving to Ceuta, Barcelona, the Balearic Islands, Barcelona again, Cartagena, Madrid, Zaragoza, Pamplona again, San Sebastián, Zamora, Santander, and La Coruña.
 During the 18th century, the tercio participated in Italian campaigns as well as those in Portugal, Spanish America, and north Africa.
-This same century saw three shipwreck that nearly decimated its numbers, the last one being in 1802 off the coast of Galicia.
+That century saw three shipwrecks that nearly decimated its numbers, the last one being in 1802 off the coast of Galicia.

-During the Peninsular War the tercio participated in the battles of Bailén, Tudela, Talavera, Ocaña, Chiclana, and Sagunto.
+During the Peninsular War the tercio saw action at the battles of Bailén, Tudela, Talavera, Ocaña, Chiclana, and Sagunto.

-In 1837 the tercio took part in the First Carlist War in the battle of Huesca and later in Africa in the battles of Tetuán and Wad-Ras.
-In 1873, during the Third Carlist War, it fought in Puente la Reina, Montejurra, and Velabieta.
+In 1837 the tercio took part in the First Carlist War in the battle of Huesca and later in Africa at Tetuán and Wad-Ras.
+In 1873, during the Third Carlist War, it fought at Puente la Reina, Montejurra, and Velabieta.